-You’ve paid $225 to come to PTP.
-For a couple, that’s almost $500 before you even put gas in your car or buy plane tickets.
+You have paid $250 to come to PTP.
+For a couple, that is $500 before you even put gas in your car or buy plane tickets.
 We know that this is a lot of money for many families.
-PTP Participants go to great lengths to get to Sevierville, and we’d like to let you know where your registration money goes.
+PTP participants go to great lengths to get to Sevierville, and we would like to let you know where your registration money goes.
 Our hope is to give a little insight as to why the tuition fee is what it is.

 The Goal: Just to Break Even.

 We are not in it for the money; we just want as many people to have access to PTP as possible.
 We do all we can to help those who need to be renewed, refreshed, and recharged to be able to come.

 No church or individual is profiting from PTP.
 In fact, many are sacrificing to make it happen.

 Almost all the money used to put on PTP comes from these fees.
 This differs from other large-scale events that depend on various forms of revenue.
 Examples of revenue that PTP opts out of:

 - Fund-raising: PTP does not put on fund-raisers or petition churches to cover the expenses of PTP.
 (In a rare instance when we finished in the red, a few churches were asked to help, and they did.)
 We do not have cake sales or car washes to fund PTP.